Chile entry requirements for South Korea passport holders

 ServiceCost

-Tourist visa (single entry)Not required for visa-free entry; listed for reference.Free (not applicable for visa-free entry)
+Tourist visa (single entry)Not required for short stays; only for longer stays or if visa is needed.Free (not applicable for visa-free entry)

-Tourist visa (multiple entry)Not required for visa-free entry; listed for reference.Free (not applicable for visa-free entry)
+Tourist visa (multiple entry)Not required for short stays; only for longer stays or if visa is needed.Free (not applicable for visa-free entry)

-Stay extension feeVisa-free stay is not extendable; must leave and re-enter if needed.Unknown (not available for visa-free entry)
+Stay extension feeVisa-free stays are not extendable; must leave and re-enter if needed.Unknown (not available for visa-free entry)

 Common reasons for entry denial